CLIUtils/CLI11/README.md

    }
    ```

-2. Get correct arguments using provided functions: `CLI::argc()` and
+2. Get correct arguments with which the program was originally executed using provided functions: `CLI::argc()` and
    `CLI::argv()`.
-These two are the only cross-platform methods of handling
+These two methods are the only cross-platform ways of handling
    unicode correctly.

    ```cpp